yngvark/gclone-python/README.md

 $ clonerepo -h
 usage: gclone_repo [-h] [-t] repoUri

 git clones a repo URI to the appropriate directory.
-Tip: use ". gclone_repo <args>" to change directory to cloned directory.
+Tip: use ". clonerepo <args>" to change directory to cloned directory.

 positional arguments: